metricly/metricly-docs/content/api/api-elements.md

 ### CURL

-This example deletes the `Weekday` tag used in our previous examples.
+The following CURL example deletes the `Weekday` tag used in our previous examples.

 ```
 curl -X DELETE --header 'Accept: */*' --header 'User-Agent: none' 'https://app.metricly.com/elements/6bdf4fd1-7134-3959-9c36-17eb5f628e46/tags/Weekday'
 ```

 ### Response Body

+The following response body has no content; this is typical for a successful call.

 ```
 No Content